 As a rehearsal director and assistant choreographer Jose has worked on several creations for Akram Khan Company, including DESH, iTMOi, TOROBAKA, Until the Lions, Chotto Desh, London 2012 Olympic Games opening ceremony, and Sylvie Guillem’s farewell tour Life in Progress.

 In 2011, Jose started to study Kathak under Akram’s guidance.
 Finding many parallels between this training and his early studies of Flamenco, Jose reconnected with his roots and began to explore traditional forms in a contemporary context.
-As a result he created Silk Road (2017), which is still touring and most recently Carmen, which will tour from 2021.
+As a result he created Silk Road (2017), which has toured in 6 countries to date, and Carmen (2020).

 To read more about Jose’s work please click here.